frankaemika/docs/source/tutorial.rst

     franka::Robot robot("robot.franka.de");

-The address can be passed either as a hostname or an IP addresss.
+The address can be passed either as a hostname or an IP address.
 In case of any error, either due to networking, or conflicting library version, an exception of the ``franka::Exception`` type will be thrown.
 When using several FRANKAs at the same time, simply create several objects with appropriate addresses.

 Reading the robot state
 -----------------------

-Use the ``read`` or ``readOnce`` functions if you want to read the robot state, e.g. for logging or visualizaiton, but do not need to execute any motions.
+Use the ``read`` or ``readOnce`` functions if you want to read the robot state, e.g. for logging or visualization, but do not need to execute any motions.
 With a valid connection, a single sample of the robot state can be read using the ``readOnce`` function:

 .. code-block:: c++

     franka::RobotState state = robot.readOnce();

-The state can be read continously using the ``read`` function and a callback.
+The state can be read continuously using the ``read`` function and a callback.
 Return ``false`` in the callback when you want to stop, like in the ``echo_robot_state`` example:

 .. code-block:: c++